Pitch, write, repeat: How to build an ongoing relationship with editors - The Writer

 Most freelancers will attest that while getting a second assignment is definitely easier than getting the first, far too many clients end up being one-offs, and second assignments never happen.

 How can you ensure that the editor who gave you that first assignment will give you a second, third and more?
-Here are some ways to keep those relationships going and those checks rolling in.
+Here are some ways to keep a relationship with editors going and those checks rolling in.

 1. Consistently send good ideas.